norlab-ulaval/norlab-shell-script-tools/README.md

 </p>
 </div>

-**Note:** Be advise that the repository is still in beta stage and we might introduce breaking change without notice.

 Maintainer: [Luc Coupal](https://redleader962.github.io)

+#### `v2.0.0` release note:
+- Functions are available with and without the `n2st::` prefix for maintaing legacy v1 API support.

 <details>
   <summary style="font-weight: bolder;font-size: x-large;">How to use this repository as a git submodule</summary>

-Just clone the *norlab-shell-script-tools* superproject as a submodule in your project repository, in an arbitrary directory eg.: `my-project/utilities/`.
+Just clone the *norlab-shell-script-tools* as a submodule in your project repository (ie the _superproject_), in an arbitrary directory eg.: `my-project/utilities/`.

 Procedure
 ```bash